witusj/obp/README.md

 #### Crossover

 From the old population two parent schedules are sampled.
 Schedules with a higher fitness score are more likely to be selected.
-Using a crossover routine two child schedules are generated.
-During a crossover patients are transferred from parent 1 to parent 2, one at a time.
-To maintain the fixed total balance of patients in a schedule in a second round the same number of of patients are transferred from parent 2 to parent 1.
+Using a crossover routine, two child schedules are generated.
+During a crossover, patients are transferred from parent 1 to parent 2 one at a time.
+To maintain the fixed total balance of patients in a schedule, the second round transfers the same number of patients from parent 2 to parent 1.

 The position or time slot from which patients are transferred and are transferred to depends on the number of patients in the time slots.
-For the parent that loses patients time slots with high patient numbers are more likely to be chosen.
-For the receiving parent time slots with smaller amounts of patients are more likely to be picked as a destination for new patients.
+For the parent that loses patients, time slots with high patient numbers are more likely to be chosen.
+For the receiving parent, time slots with smaller amounts of patients are more likely to be picked as a destination.
 This construction reflects the preference for schedules where patients are more spread out.

 <div>